theopensourceway/guidebook/getting-started/building-a-strategy.md

 * If your project doesn't have any competition, why is that the case?
 * Does this project play a role in an area of emerging technology?
 * Are people using similar projects to do work they could accomplish with your project—just in a different way?
-* If other projects do the same job, but have no clear leader, how are they approaching the problem differently than you are?
+* If other projects do the same job, how are they approaching the problem differently than you are?
 * What are people's motivations for using a competing project?
 * If your project has open source competitors, is joining them (rather than trying to compete with them) an option?
 If not, why not?